rossbeazley/androidwear-myfirstwatchface/readme.md

  - DONE re-write config service to only persist choices, not options. drive from in memory objects only
  - DONE shared prefs persistence
  - (including reset option (presenter responsible for presenting option to use reset method on config service))
- - allow the addition of config options without over writing the current values (-allow ability to Add config options not just at the start, ie init defaults should be additive)
+ - DONE allow the addition of config options without over writing the current values (-allow ability to Add config options not just at the start, ie init defaults should be additive)

  - DONE make config service use the objects rather than persistence
  - DONE remove persistence of other stuff except chosen option